First Families of Virginia: British heritage, second sons

 In some cases, longstanding ties among families in England were carried to the new colony, where they were reinforced by marriage and other relations.
 For instance, there were ancestral ties between the Spencer family of Bedfordshire and the Washington family; a Spencer secured the land grant later purchased by the Washingtons, where they built their Mount Vernon home.
 These sorts of ties were common in the early colony, as families shuttled back and forth between England and Virginia, maintaining their connections with the mother country and with each other.

 A thin network of increasingly interrelated families made up the planter elite and held power in colonial Virginia.
 "As early as 1660, every seat on the ruling Council of Virginia was held by members of five interrelated families," writes British historian John Keegan, "and as late as 1775, every council member was descended from one of the 1660 councillors."

-The ties among Virginia families were based on marriage.
+The ties among white colonial Virginia families were based on marriage among each other.
 In a pre-Revolutionary War economy dependent on the production of tobacco as a commodity crop, the ownership of the best land was tightly controlled.
 It often passed between families of corresponding social rank.
 The Virginia economy was based on slave labor as the colony became a slave society.
 The landed gentry could keep tight rein on political power, which passed in somewhat orderly fashion from family to family.
 (In the more modern mercantile economy of the north, social mobility became more prominent.
 The power of the elite was muted by newcomers who gained wealth in the market economy.)